List of school districts in South Dakota

 This is a list of public school districts in South Dakota, sorted alphabetically.

 It includes schools run by the Bureau of Indian Education but otherwise does not include non-traditional schools and school systems.

+All school districts, that is, those organized under South Dakota law (excluding non-school district BIE schools), are individual governments.
+The state does not have non-BIE K-12 school systems dependent on another layer of government.